NerdHeart101/my-site/content/home/experience.md

     date_start: '2020-08-25'
     date_end: ''
     description: |2-
-        I am an assistant for the TTU STEAM outreach & engagement program, where we provided STEAM based activities and events for the west and panhandle Texas region.
+        I am an assistant for the TTU STEAM outreach & engagement program, where we provide STEAM based activities and events for the west and panhandle Texas region.

         Responsibilities include:

         * Analysing